tiratiraa/palera1nVCORD/README.md

 # palera1n for Vencord
-vencord theme i made cuz boredom :p
+basically its just a vencord theme replicating the old palera1n loader

 i cant get original font working so im stuck with fira mono💀💀💀